 - The paddle covers the viewer screen so it can be difficult to see which mode you are in and what is within your frame.

 - Doesn’t take good footage when you are actually paddling as it obviously moves with the paddle

 To find out more about the GoPro handle bar mound and to find up to date pricing click here

 So even though you have the small issue of not being able to see the screen properly I think the Pro’s outweigh the Con’s for the handlebar attachment and that you will get more use out of it when using it to film your SUP adventures.

 Disclaimer – All items on this post have been independently chosen and purchased without coercion or sponsorship and are included here for information purposes.
-The post does however contain affiliate links and should you wish to make a purchase of any of the items we may receive a small fee if purchased within 24 hours of clicking the link as per Amazons Affliate Program
+The post does however contain affiliate links and should you wish to make a purchase of any of the items we may receive a small fee at no additional cost to you if purchased within 24 hours of clicking the link as per Amazons Affliate Program